Wadham undergraduates have many opportunities, both academic and social, to get involved in the life of the College and the wider University.

 Follow the link below to see which courses you can study at Wadham.
 This information supplements that provided in the University of Oxford Undergraduate Prospectus.Courses at Wadham Courses at Oxford Alternative prospectus

-The College accepts undergraduate applicants in almost all subjects, but NOT in Archaeology & Anthropology; Earth Sciences; Fine Art; Geography; Materials Science; Music; Philosophy & Theology; Theology; Biomedical Sciences (except for Medicine); Computer Science; and the Psychology, Philosophy and Linguistics joint school (PPL).
+The College accepts undergraduate applicants in almost all subjects, but NOT in Archaeology & Anthropology; Earth Sciences; Fine Art; Geography; Materials Science; Music; Philosophy & Theology; Theology; Biomedical Sciences (except for Medicine); Computer Science (except for Maths and Computer Science); and the Psychology, Philosophy and Linguistics joint school (PPL).

 The Junior Common Room (JCR)